-9.22 The term 'use' is discussed in Chapter B (Key concepts).

-- 9.23 Generally, an entity uses CDR data when it handles and manages that information within its effective control.
-Examples include: - the entity accessing and reading the CDR data - the entity searching records for the CDR data - the entity making a decision based on the CDR data, and - the entity passing the CDR data from one part of the entity to another.
+- 9.23 The term 'use' is discussed in Chapter B (Key concepts). - 9.24 Generally, an entity uses CDR data when it handles and manages that information within its effective control.
+Examples include: - the entity accessing and reading the CDR data

-19 Competition and Consumer Act, subsection 56EL(1).
+22 Competition and Consumer Act, subsection 56EL(1).
 Note: The principal difference between Privacy Safeguard 9 and APP 9 is that the exceptions to the prohibition on using or disclosing government related identifiers in Privacy Safeguard 9 are much narrower than in APP 9.
 Only the exceptions under APP 9.1 for adopting, and APP 9.2(c) and (f) for using or disclosing, a government related identifier are carried across to Privacy Safeguard 9: